 Unlike various investment options such as stocks and bonds, rental property is a depreciable asset.
 According to the IRS, real estate depreciation is an “annual allowance for the wear and tear, deterioration, or obsolescence of the property.”
-It should be noted that this is only allowed for investment property and used for income-producing activity.
+Note that this is only allowed for investment property and used for the rental income-producing activity.
 If you use any of it for personal uses, you can only deduct depreciation from the portion used for business.

-Depreciation allows you to write off the properties maintenance costs over time.
+Depreciation allows you to write off the property maintenance costs over time.
 Similarly, if you have any capital improvements, such as a major kitchen upgrade.
-These costs are also allocated over a period, rather than in the year it was completed.
+These costs are also allocated over a period than in the year; it was completed.
 Expenses such as general repairs and HOA fees.
 For example, if you merely paint the kitchen, that is expensed immediately.

 Table of Contents